Slam0my/TwinsUK_Inflammaging_MSc/README.md

   - olink.test.list
     - TXT file containing a list of all the olink proteins.
 - `scripts/`
+- Directory for all R and shell scripts.
   - `data_exploration/`
     - The initial exploration of the Olink proteomic results containing IP-Protein Associations.
   - `lmer_testing/`